AustenLamacraft/academic-kickstart/content/courses/tqm/bose-gas/index.md

 (\bp)}.
 $$

 are the first two terms in the Born approximation for the scattering length $a=a_0+a_1+\cdots$.
 This strongly suggests that these two terms can really be expressed only in erms of the true scattering length.
-Notice also that the second term has a weird $U_0^{5/2}$ dependence on the interaction strength, which is presumably connected to perturbation theory breaking down between the second and third orders.
+Notice also that the second term has a weird $U_0^{5/2}$ dependence on the interaction strength, which is presumably connected to perturbation theory breaking down at the third order (see [Problem Set 2]({{< ref "courses/tqm/problem-sets/problem-set-2#perturbation-theory-for-the-bose-gas" >}})).

 References
 ----------